-Item no. Matter What the NPPF/ NPPG says, (including reference) Existing Darlington SHLAA approach Proposed Approach Reason 30 What information should be recorded when monitoring?
-NPPG says, (including reference) Paragraph: 041 Reference ID: 3-041-20140306) Revision date: 06 03 2014 The NPPG indicates 5 main things to record: 1. progress on allocated and sites with planning permission; 2. which SHLAA sites/locations now approach The existing approach encompasses all the matters identified in NPPG.
+Item Matter What the NPPF/ NPPG says (including reference) Existing Darlington SHLAA Proposed Approach Reason Item no. 30 Matter What information should be recorded when monitoring?
+What the NPPF/ NPPG says, (including reference)Paragraph: 041 Reference ID: 3-041-20140306) Revision date: 06 03 2014The NPPG indicates 5 main things to record:1. progress on allocated and sites with planning permission;2. which SHLAA sites/locations now have planning applications/permissions3. progress on removing constraints on development and changes to deliverability/ developability;4. unforeseen constraints that have emerged, and how they could be Existing Darlington SHLAA approach The existing approach encompasses all the matters identified in NPPG.
 This information is all captured and reported in the SHLAA.
 See 14. above for windfall approach.
-No change.
-The approach accords with NPPG and allows appropriate consideration to be given to these factors.
-Use of the Steering Group provides a useful reality have planning applications/permissions 3. progress on removing constraints on development and changes to deliverability/ developability; 4. unforeseen constraints that have emerged, and how they could be addressed; 5.
+Proposed Approach No change.
+Reason The approach accords with NPPG and allows appropriate consideration to be given to these factors.
+Use of the Steering Group provides a useful reality check. addressed; 5.
 Whether the windfall allowances (where justified) is coming forward as expected, or may need to be adjusted.
-Paragraph: 041 Reference ID: 3-041-20140306) Revision date: 06 03 2014 check.
+Paragraph: 041 Reference ID: 3-041-20140306) Revision date: 06 03 2014

+a covered by the assessment.
+Agree - acknowledging time constraints, but the lack of conformity with government guidance needs to be fully acknowledged.
+Agree - no comments.
+Agree - no comments.
+Agree - no comments.
+The text in the SHLAA report on the scope of the assessment will acknowledge the deviation from NPPG.
+None.

+vith government guidance needs to be fully acknowledged.
+Agree - no comments.
+Agree - no comments.
+Agree - no comments. scope of the assessment will acknowledge the deviation from None.

+.gree - no comments. .gree - no comments.
+0

+gree - no comments.
+NPPG.

+•

-Agent/Developer Comments Made DBC Officer Comments Change to methodology ltem 1 - Geographical ar ea covered by the assessment.
-Prism Planning Agree - acknowledging time constraints, but the lack of conformity with government guidance needs to be fully acknowledged.
-The text in the SHLAA report on the scope of the assessment will None.
-Taylor Wimpey St Modwen Agree - no comments.
-Agree - no comments. acknowledge the deviation from NPPG.
-Developments Hartlepool Borough Council Agree - no comments. - Barratt Homes Agree - The last SHLAA, 2013 states that 'The Tees Valley Strategic Housing Market Assessment found that Darlington, as well as having its own housing market in the urban area, is part of another wider market area including other parts of the Tees Valley City Region (including parts of County Durham and North Yorkshire)'.
+Agree - The last SHLAA, 2013 states that 'The Tees Valley strategic Housing Market Assessment found that Darlington, as yell as having its own housing market in the urban area, is part of nother wider market area including other parts of the Tees Valley City Region (including parts of County Durham and North Yorkshire)'.
 Using Darlington Borough for the assessment seems appropriate.
-Indeed using the Borough is given further weighting by the Inspector's conclusion in the appeal decision at land off Sadberge Road, Middleton St George, Darlington, County Durham, DL2 1JT (APP/N1350/A/14/2217552).
-The Inspector acknowledged that Darlington Borough is the major part of an HMA that probably extends into adjacent parts of North Yorkshire and County Durham, but that given 'a high proportion of the population live within the Borough it is reasonable to base any assessment of housing need on the population of the Borough'.
-BDW agree with the decision to continue using Darlington Borough as the Housing Market Area.
-NLP Planning No comments.
-Gladman No comments.
-4 Cussins Agree - no comments.
-4 Stockton BC Agree - no comments.
-Bussey & Armstrong Ltd Agree - no comments.
+Indeed using the Borough is given further weighting by the hspector's conclusion in the appeal decision at land off Sadberge Road, Middleton St George, Darlington, County Durham, DL2 1JT APP/N1350/A/14/2217552).
+The Inspector acknowledged that Darlington Borough is the major part of an HMA that probably xtends into adjacent parts of North Yorkshire and County Durham, ut that given 'a high proportion of the population live within the Borough it is reasonable to base any assessment of housing eed on the population of the Borough'.
+BDW agree with the decision to continue using Darlington Borough s the Housing Market Area.

+-

+4

+0 4

+• 4

+gree - no comments.

+lo (agra agra comments. comments. ee - no comments. ee - no comments. ee - no comments. comments. comments. ee - no comments. ee - no comments.